-Symantec and others are providing more products that fill the gaps in current End-to-End Hybrid Cloud and Application Security.
+Symantec and others are providing more products that fill the gaps in current End-to-End Hybrid Cloud Security.
 These solutions range to improved log analysis through multi-layer security for critical systems.
 If these solutions are rolled out would we finally have secure environments?
+Would we be approaching the dream of secure multi-tenancy?
 But first what are the products that have come to light?
-Should we be focusing on the App more?
-Continue reading Filling the Gaps: Focus on Application Security